List of 9-1-1 characters: Edmundo Diaz

 In the fifth season, Eddie starts experiencing panic attacks due to a multiple things such as the thought of commitment to his then girlfriend, Ana Flores, and his shooting.
 In "Brawl in Cell Block 9-1-1", he and Buck are taken hostage by two escaped prisoners, which leaves Eddie shaken.
 In the episode "Wrapped in Red", Christopher gets obsessed with having a perfect Christmas and expresses his fear of Eddie being dead next year.
-This leads to Eddie making an impulsive decision by quitting the 118, thinking about what's best for his son.
-He ends up joining the call center as a liaison, which he doesn't really enjoy.
-Eddie attempts to return to the 118, but Bobby refuses as he doesn't think he's mentally ready.
+This leads to Eddie making an impulsive decision by quitting the 118, thinking about what is best for his son.
+He ends up joining the call center as a liaison, which he does not really enjoy.
+Eddie attempts to return to the 118, but Bobby refuses as he does not think he is mentally ready.
 After some therapy sessions, Eddie tries to reach out to people he saved while in the army, only to find out they all died.
 Christopher calls Buck when he hears crashing and crying coming from Eddie's room.
 It is clear that Eddie is dealing with a lot of grief and trauma, and not properly dealing with it.
 When the call center catches on fire, Eddie jumps in to help, restoring his passion as a firefighter and rejoins the 118.

 In season 7, Eddie starts dating Marisol.
 After a few bumps in their relationship (including temporarily moving in together), it seems to be fairly stable.
 However, during one of their dates, Eddie sees a doppelganger of his wife, a shop-assistant and actor named Kim.
 This causes Eddie to regress his progress as he starts an emotional affair with.
 She plays into this fantasy (including dressing up as Shannon), which Christopher and Marisol walk in on.
 This ends his relationship with Marisol, and causes Chris to move back to Texas with his grandparents.

 In season 8 Chris chooses to remain with his grandparents, so Eddie decides to move back to Texas to spend more time with his son.
 As such, he buys a fixer-upper house, and sublets his LA one to Buck.
-Despite having glowing references, he doesn't get a job at the Fire Department, leading him to become an Uber driver.
+Despite having glowing references, he does not get a job at the Fire Department, leading him to become an Uber driver.
 Following Bobby's death, he and Christopher move back to LA where he rejoins the 118.